Manual Therapy | MCAS & Hypermobility Research | Patient Advocacy

 a sensitive gut

-immune challenges such as mast cell activation syndrome, histamine intolerance, food and drug reactions, allergies, or environmental sensitivity
+immune challenges such as mast cell activation syndrome, histamine intolerance, food and drug reactions, allergies, environmental sensitivity, autoimmunity

-neurovascular compression syndromes such as median arcuate ligament syndrome (MALS), nutcracker syndrome, gastroparesis or other gut motility issues (frequently causing chronic constipation), etc.
+neurovascular compression syndromes such as median arcuate ligament syndrome (MALS), superior mesenteric artery syndrome (SMAS), nutcracker syndrome, gastroparesis or other gut motility issues (frequently causing pain, chronic constipation, etc.)

 dysautonomia, POTS, dizziness, or undiagnosed fainting spells